CareTime logo CareTime.care

 CQC's 2026 Inspection Framework: What Care Home Managers Need to Know

-15 April 2026 · CareTime
+30 June 2026 · CareTime

-Many care homes pull documentation together when an inspection is announced.
-This is understandable but creates two problems: the evidence only covers a short period, and the process of gathering it takes managers away from running the home at exactly the wrong moment.
+Many care homes pull records together when they receive notice of a visit.
+This creates two problems.
+The evidence only covers a short period, and the process of gathering it takes managers away from running the home at exactly the wrong moment.
+Evidence built daily through routine activity — call logs, communication records, incident reports, briefings reviewed each morning — is more credible because it reflects how the home actually operates, not how it appears under preparation pressure.

 How call management records support CQC evidence